rtodling/swell/docs/platforms/discover/installing_swell_discover.md

 touch $HOME/opt/modulefiles/core/swell/development.lua
 ```

-The contents of the `development.lua` file should should contain the following:
+The contents of the `development.lua` file should be the following:

 ```
 help([[]])